mercadopago/devsite-docs/guides/mp-point/integration-api/payment-processing.en.md

 ```

 * If the status of the payment intent is `on_terminal`, you will need to cancel it directly from the Point device.

+> NOTE
+>
+> Recommendation
+>
+> You can use the [Point Simulator](/developers/en/docs/mp-point/integration-configuration/integrate-with-pdv/point-simulator) to safely test your integration and the creation of payment intents by using your test account and credentials.